Auth & identity

 This solution allows for a nice balance between performance and security.
 Getting started with session cookies is easy and secure.
 But as your app scales, you may start to notice the latency of the required API call.
 JWTs can help you reduce the number of calls you need for non-sensitive routes.
 If the API call only needs to happen every 5 minutes or before granting access to particularly sensitive actions, this greatly reduces the performance overhead while also protecting you and your end users from the risk of authorizing actions based on stale information.

 While there may never be a clear consensus on which method is superior, the good news is that Stytch provides both options, with the ability to configure the perfect blend of latency vs security for your particular use case.
-Stytch is a passwordless authentication platform that lets you abstract over complexity and enables developers to choose what works for them.
+Stytch is a modern authentication and fraud platform that lets you abstract over complexity and enables developers to choose what works for them.
 This choice includes the ability to switch between JWTs and session cookies as needed.

 Regardless of your developers’ favored approach, Stytch makes authentication easier and more secure.
 Read more about how Stytch can provide simple and secure implementations out of the box, or take a look at how you can use the Stytch platform to build frictionless, secure authentication flows.